 The Maritime Museum has an online store packed gift items or things just for yourself.
 Apparel includes shirts and hats, Collectibles include ships in a bottle, key chains, and other novelty items.
 You might also enjoy the Pirate theme selections and a nice selection of prints and posters.
 Gift Certificates are also available in any amount.

-Getting there is easy.
 The San Diego Maritime Museum is on Harbor Drive near the corner of Ash Street a few blocks west of Interstate 5.
-There is two hours metered parking nearby.
-If you wish to avoid the parking hassles all together, the San Diego Trolley is a fun way to arrive at the Maritime Museum with no parking worries to cloud your sunny day on the San Diego Bay.
+There is metered parking nearby.
+If you wish to avoid the parking hassles altogether, the San Diego Trolley is a fun way to arrive at the Maritime Museum with no parking worries to cloud your sunny day on the San Diego Bay.